 Australia has the world's largest endowment of uranium resources in the world, with around one-third of global resources.

-And at around 12 per cent of world annual production, Australia is also the world’s third largest producer behind Kazakhstan and Canada.
+And at just under 10 per cent of world annual production, Australia is also the world’s third largest producer behind Kazakhstan and Canada.

-Australia generated $596 million in export earnings from uranium in 2016-17 with the potential for substantial further growth as demand for low emissions base load electricity increases in highly populated energy scarce countries like China and India.
+Australia generated $575 million in export earnings from uranium in 2017-18 with further growth potential from highly populated energy scarce countries like China and India.

 Uranium for nuclear technology extends beyond energy production to the production of medicines for life saving diagnosis and treatment.